SJTU-YONGFU-RESEARCH-GRP/SPRSound/README.md

 This repository contains the released respiratory sound database for IEEE BioCAS 2022 Grand Challenge on Respiratory Sound Classification.
 Please go to this link (http://1.117.17.41:9999/) for more information about the challenge.

-Note that the dataset will be fully release after the end of IEEE BioCAS Conference.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents